-Morality is the most practical of all subjects because it is what guides our actions.
-It can be characterised, in general terms, as the set of rules or principles (norms or normative rules) that govern our behavior and it is these ‘norms’ that determine how we manage our social, economic, and environmental decision-making – so they underpin sustainability management at all scales.
+Morality (mores – habit, custom) or ethics (ethos – habit, custom) is the most practical of all subjects because it is what guides our actions.
+It can be characterized, in general terms, as the study of right action and those rules or principles (norms or normative rules) that govern our behavior.
+It is these ‘norms’ that determine how we manage our social, economic, and environmental decision-making – so they underpin our management of sustainability at all scales.

 This article is one of a series looking critically at the connections between ethics, biology, sustainability, and the environment.